sunjiangming/PRS_MCCP/README.md

     predictConfidence: Confidence of the prediction

-    prob_control: Probability to be control
+    prob_control: Probability value to be control

-    prob_case: Probability to be case
+    prob_case: Probability value to be case

     PRS: Input Polygenic risk scores
 ```